josh-collinsworth/joco-sveltekit/src/lib/content/posts/tailwind.md

 </CalloutPlusQuote>

+Ok, fine.
+Why is this all important?

-Tailwind, generally speaking, is marketed (and spoken of by its proponents) as though it's achieved this impossible task of obliterating complexity in CSS from existence.
+Because Tailwind is generally marketed (and spoken of by its proponents) as a framework that's achieved this impossible task of obliterating complexity in CSS from existence.

 If you would make this argument, I would dissent.
 But I also think you're probably right _in your case_.

-That's really the whole point I'm trying to get at; if you and I can't agree on Tailwind, it's probably virtually nothing to do with that specific piece of software.
-It's probably much more to do with the specific context, goals, and valuation of tradeoffs that we both bring to the table.
+Going back to the central thesis of this post: if you and I can't agree on Tailwind, it's probably got nothing to do with that specific piece of software.
+It's much more likely about the differing goals, and valuation of tradeoffs that we both bring to the table.

 Where you see style, I see a lack of substance.